-Easter is the holiday we associate with one of the most delicious pasta - Easter cakes.
+Easter is the holiday we associate with one of the most delicious cakes - Vegan Easter Bread.

-This Easter cake is absolutely amazing and still soft even the next day.
+This Vegan Easter Bread is absolutely amazing and still soft even the next day.

 Grab a recipe with a little history :)